top of page

 Photographs

-Images of some of the organisms found and counted in your sample
+Images of some of the organisms found and counted in your samples.

-As we rely on the microscope to give us a valuable picture of the space and the task's context, we also understand the need to combine these findings with additional testing methods for soil and plants to build a more complete understanding about the ecosystems generally.
+As we rely on the microscope to give us a valuable picture of the space and the task's context, we also understand the need to combine these findings with other testing methods to build a more complete understanding about the ecosystems generally.

 bottom of page